kammitama5/kammitama5.github.io/_posts/2021-7-15-Thursday-July-15th.md

 - One of my very near and dear friends discovered more about themselves, and I felt happy for them.
 I grew up around a lot of theatre kids, and for many of those kids, theatre was a refuge.
 They were teased outside of that space, bullied, harassed, and being in theatre meant being in a space for geeks and outcasts.
 And for some of us, we never found contentment, and it was too bad.
 I remember in undergrad hearing of a friend who took his life, tired of pretending.
 He couldn't go on.
 It was heartbreaking.
-A friend of mine celebrates his life every single year, and we talk about how he lit up spaces he was in, and how much he meant to us.
+Teased and harrassed and not quite fitting in, and deciding it wasn't worth it.
+We remember and cherish him.
+A particular friend of mine celebrates his life every single year, and we all talk about how he lit up spaces he was in, and how much he meant to us.
 - It's interesting that in undergrad, I was the outcast among the theatre kids, in the same way that I find it odd when techies treat others like outcasts; for many of us, these spaces and hobbies were things that bound us together, even as outcasts.